poviolabs/PovioKit/PovioKit/Classes/Utilities/Throttler/README.md

 ## Example

-We used `Throttler` for search functionality, where we delayed requesting search results.
-Executing a request each key press would be quite an overhead, and the throttler comes to the rescue.
+`Throttler` can be used to simplify search functionality implementation, where after inputing a query (via some input) string search request is executed.
+But executing a request on each key press would be quite an overhead, and the throttler comes to the rescue.

 ```Swift
 class SearchWorker {